-Economic Vitality NOTE: This category has two combined score was used wi representing half of the score th each criterion Evaluation Question 1: Will the project improve access to and/or add value to surrounding land uses?
-Evaluation Metric 1: Proximity of project to commercial, industrial, or light industrial land uses in Future Land Use (FLU) map Decision Lens Scale: Not proximate to commercial or industrial land uses = 0 Proximate to commercial or industrial land uses = 1 cial or Urban Development on Evaluation Question 2: Will the project improve travel on a designated truck route and/or the National Highway System (NHS)?
+Economic Vitality NOTE: This category has two evaluation criteria; the combined score was used with each criterion representing half of the score.
+Evaluation Question 1: Will the project improve access to and/or add value to surrounding land uses?
+Evaluation Metric 1: Proximity of project to commercial, industrial, or light industrial land uses in Future Land Use (FLU) map Not proximate to commercial or industrial land uses = 0 Proximate to commercial or industrial land uses = 1 Data Sources: Future Land Use map Data Gaps/ Validation: Confirmation from Urban Development on results Evaluation Question 2: Will the project improve travel on a designated truck route and/or the National Highway System (NHS)?
 Evaluation Metric 2: Primary and secondary truck routes and NHS routes Decision Lens Scale: Not a truck route = 0 Secondary truck route = 0.5 Primary truck route or NHS = 1.0 Data Sources: Truck Routes and National Highway System Data Gaps/ Validation: Secondary truck routes in Lancaster County identified by County Engineer's office